Tobai24/logos/README.md

 **Logos** makes it easy for you to ask questions about the Bible 📖 or seek guidance on specific situations 🧐, and it responds with answers straight from the scriptures.
 Say goodbye to misinterpretations! **Logos** ensures that all answers are based on what the Bible says, helping you grow in your faith and deepen your relationship with God. ❤️

+Plus, **Logos** provides a **contextual breakdown** of each chapter and verse, offering a full understanding of the meaning behind the scriptures and how they apply to daily life.

 ## 🔥 **Key Features**

 - 🗣 **Ask Anything:** Got a Bible question or need advice? **Logos** has you covered with answers directly from scripture.
 - 📜 **Scriptural Backing:** Every response comes with relevant Bible verses, so you can trust that your answers are rooted in the Word.
-- 🔍 **Contextual Clarity:** **Logos** ensures you receive thoughtful, well-explained answers that avoid misinformation or misinterpretation.
+- 🔍 **Contextual Clarity:** **Logos** goes beyond simple answers by providing **contextual meaning** of each chapter and verse, giving you a deeper understanding.
 - 📱 **Easy Access Anywhere:** Use **Logos** as a **Telegram bot** for instant answers, or enjoy a seamless experience on the web app.

 ## 🛠 **Tech Stack**